thoughtbot/ruby-science/release/ruby-science.md

 ```

 In the previous example, we moved type-specific code into `Question` subclasses.
-However, moving view code would violate MVC (introducing [Divergent
+However, moving view code would violate MVC (introducing [divergent
-Change](#divergent-change) into the subclasses), and more importantly, it would
+change](#divergent-change) into the subclasses) and, more importantly, it would
 be ugly and hard to understand.

 Rails has the ability to render views polymorphically.
-A line like this:
+A line like this&mdash;

 ```` erb
 <%= render @question %>
 ````

-Will ask `@question` which view should be rendered by calling `to_partial_path`.
+&mdash;will ask `@question` which view should be rendered by calling `to_partial_path`.
 As subclasses of `ActiveRecord::Base`, our `Question` subclasses will return a
 path based on their class name.
 This means that the above line will attempt to
 render `open_questions/_open_question.html.erb` for an open question, and so on.